otroan/ESPP2/README.md

 ## Introduction
 The ESPP2 tool serves both as a backend for a web frontend and a command line tool.
 The tool is built to help calculate Norwegian taxes on ESPP (Employee Stock Purchase Plan) and RSU (Restricted Stock Unit) shares.
 It also supports other shares held from TD Ameritrade.

 To calculate taxes, the tool needs to know the whole "history" of the stock position.
 The purchase price and date when it was acquired, as well as any dividends and tax-free deductions accumulated.
 Unfortunately, some stock brokers do not provide the complete transaction history.
-This problem is also compounded by the fact that while Norwegian tax law requires selling FIFO, some brokers allow the user to sell any lot, or makes it hard to sell FIFO.
+This problem is also compounded by the fact that while Norwegian tax law requires selling FIFO, some brokers allow the user to sell an arbitrary lot, or makes it hard to sell FIFO.

 The tool tries to alleviate this problem by taking a complete set of holdings by a year end as input and likewise generating a new holdings file for the tax year.
 For next year, that means one only need to provide the current year transactions and the holdings file from the previous year.